apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `subscription_id` : This specify which subscription id this configuration should match.

-A `durable_subscription` element may be configured with all the attributes available on the `queue` element.
+A `dsub` element may be configured with all the attributes available on the `queue` element.

 ##### Unified Destinations